-The development of biotechnology firms could revolutionize patient care and result in significant profits for the firm.
-Because of this, it’s vital that all innovations and ideas are protected.
+The evolution of biotechnology could revolutionize patient care and result in significant profits.
+Because of this, it’s vital that all biotechnology innovations and ideas are protected.

 The biotechnology field is one that is heavily dependent on research and development.
 The number of resources dedicated to development total about 40-50% of revenues.
 This is significantly more than other research-heavy industries such as chemicals (5%) or pharmaceuticals (13%).

 Development Is Expensive